 Muizenberg – False Bay – Kalk Bay

-Earlier this summer we learned to surf at the Pacific coast in Anaheim, California.
+Earlier this summer, we learned to surf at the Pacific coast in Anaheim, California.
 And we loved it!
-Good to know for surfers: The beaches of Muizenberg are considered to be Cape Town’s main surfing spot with a dedicated surfing community.
+Good to know for surfers: The beaches of Muizenberg are considered to be Cape Town’s main surfing spot, with a dedicated surfing community.
 We made some long early winter walks along the almost never-ending white beach with its colored beach huts.
-The view and sand have been wonderful and so was dinner at Tiger’s Milk with a beach view.
+The view and sand have been wonderful, and so was dinner at Tiger’s Milk with a beach view.
 Another good place for a walk from St. James with plenty of options for photos and dinner, of course, is the small but picturesque fisher village Kalk Bay.
-Our tips for a dinner place: the huge and delicious pizza at Satori with a good South African beer and the spectacular view restaurant and the Atlantic shore called Brass Bell.
+Our tips for a dinner place: delicious pizzas at Satori with a good South African beer and the spectacular view restaurant and the Atlantic shore called Brass Bell.
 The special thing about this restaurant is the location right at a huge seawater pool with waves crashing against the poolside.
 Our tip: Get a reservation at the windows all the way in the back.
 Muizenberg and Kalk Bay are located within short walking distance to our gay-friendly accommodation in St. James.

 ‘Cape of Good Hope’ – Cape Point Nature Reserve